 - The rubber bellow is then squeezed to suck in the air up through the two fluid-filled chambers.
 As the air bubbles up through the fluid, it will cause a chemical reaction.

-- If the blue chemical doesn't change color, then you can conclude that you don't a head gasket, a cracked blocked, or cracked cylinder head issue.
+- If the blue chemical doesn't change color, you can conclude that you don't have a head gasket failure, a cracked blocked, or a cracked cylinder head issue.

 Where can you get the chemical and block tester?
 At your local auto parts store or here: